Ian Mosby, Sarah Rotz & Evan DG Fraser. Uncertain Harvest: The Future of Food on a Warming Planet. University of Regina Press. May 2020

 Rotz, S. and Fraser, E. D. G. The Limits of Sustainability and Resilience Frameworks: Lessons from agri-food system research.
 In S. Bell, & S. Morse (Eds), The Routledge Handbook of Sustainable Indicators.
 Routledge.
 New York; London.

-2018 We can do much more to improve soil health in Canada.
-Rural Delivery, October.
+2018.
+Sarah Rotz, Rod MacRae and Ralph C. Martin.
+We can do much more to improve soil health in Canada.